-Whether you are trying to choose your major or change your major, Career Services is here to help you explore your options and make informed decisions about your academic path at Simpson.
-This website has a variety of online resources to help you during this decision making process but Career Services also offers individualized career counseling services to help you; make an appointment by calling us at 515-961-1667 or emailing us at email@example.com.
+Whether you are trying to choose your major or change your major, we are here to help you explore your options and make informed decisions about your academic path at Simpson.
+This website has a variety of online resources to help you during this decision making process.
+We also offer individualized career counseling services to help you.
+Please contact a staff member to make an appointment.

 Majors & Minors at Simpson